sachaker/aud.io/README.md

 • built algorithm to scrape files from accent database (~3k files, ~300 accents)

-• projected voices into a feature space in which voices cluster
+• projected voices into a feature space in which they cluster

 • trained MelGAN-VC model